COMM523 Digital and Social MediaUpdated: 21 March 2019

 |Coordinator(s)||Cate Dowd (email@example.com)|

 This unit explores digital and social media for professional, government and community practices.
-It begins with historical perspectives on digital technology and works towards understanding key principles associated with media syndication, linked data and location-based media.
-The unit draws on knowledge of cyborgs and post-human theory to situate digital media in cultural contexts.
-Themes in the unit include post-humanism, tracking, transmateriality, singularity, performative acts, social media analytics and interactive screens.
-The unit also introduces digital media futures and global perspectives, for example unmanned aerial vehicles used by media producers, and other shifts in digital and social media practices.
+It begins with historical perspectives on digital technology and works towards contemporary principles of online media, including linked data, big data, and location-based media.
+The unit draws on knowledge of cyborgs, social media, singularity, and current trends and theories that situate digital media in cultural contexts.
+Themes in the unit include online tracking, networks, connectivity, analytics, interactivity and media use of Unmanned Aerial Vehicles (UAVs).
+The unit also introduces digital media futures and global perspectives for emerging media producers, and key shifts in digital and social media practices.

 |Materials||Textbook information will be displayed approximately 8 weeks prior to the commencement of the teaching period.
 Please note that textbook requirements may vary from one teaching period to the next.|